 Chief Financial Officer

-Taylor Costello Graduated from California Baptist University with her Bachelors's degree in Psychology.
+Taylor Costello Graduated from California Baptist University with a Bachelor's degree in Psychology.
 After pursuing a career in Personal Training, Taylor gave birth to her daughter Lily.

-Lily Reagan Costello was born on February 25, 2018, with a peroxisomal biogenesis disorder.
-After 5 beautiful months with, Lily passed peacefully on July 19th, 2018.
+Lily Reagan Costello was born on February 25th, 2018, with a peroxisomal biogenesis disorder.
+After five beautiful months, Lily passed peacefully on July 19th, 2018.

-After the passing of her daughter, Taylor sought out to help fill a gap for parents of medically fragile children.
-On October 1st, 2018, Lily's List was born.
+After her daughter's passing, Taylor sought out to help fill a gap for parents of medically fragile children.
+On October 1st, 2018, the non-profit, Lily's List was born.

-Lily’s List is a nonprofit organization that provides a box of supplies for children who have home health nursing.
+Lily's List is a non-profit organization that provides a box of supplies for children who have home health nursing.
 This box of supplies is called the "Love Box".
-These supplies are items our board has deemed as essential in the home health lifestyle.
+These supplies are items that the Lily's List board has deemed essential in the home health lifestyle.

 During the 2020 COVID-19 Pandemic, Taylor joined the GFPD team to assist in operations for the GFPD.